Royal School of Artillery: Facilities

-Facilities which have grown up around the school include the Royal Artillery Barracks which accommodates 14 Regiment Royal Artillery and Roberts Barracks, named after Field Marshal Lord Roberts, which accommodates 32 Regiment Royal Artillery as well as Horne Barracks, named after General Lord Horne, which accommodates 47 Regiment Royal Artillery.
+Facilities which have grown up around the school include the Royal Artillery Barracks which accommodates 14 Regiment Royal Artillery; Roberts Barracks, named after Field Marshal Lord Roberts, which accommodates 32 Regiment Royal Artillery; as well as Horne Barracks, named after General Lord Horne, which accommodates 47 Regiment Royal Artillery.

 The Officers' Mess and Quarters, designed by William A Ross, Chief Architect to the War Office, and built between 1936 and 1941 is a Grade II listed building.

 Commandants

 Commandants of the RSA have included: